Skip to content

 Bhoomika Chawla

 Bhoomika Chawla is an Indian actor, best known for Tamil cinema.
 Bhoomika Chawla began their career in 2000 and has been a prominent figure in the industry for over 26 years.
-With 30 credits to their name and an average audience rating of 6.1, Bhoomika Chawla remains one of the most prolific and celebrated talents in the industry.
+With over 90 credits to their name, Bhoomika Chawla remains one of the most prolific and celebrated talents in the industry.

 Born